Unconventional steady states and topological phases in an open two-level non-Hermitian system: The non-Hermitian Lindblad equation and the condition of steady states for a general open system

-In this section, we extend the Lindblad, namely Lindblad-Gorini-Kossakowski-Sudarshan, master equation of a Hermitian open system\cite{Lindblad,Gorini} to a non-Hermitian case by transforming density matrices into vectors.
-We here focus on a general non-Hermitian open system with gains, losses, and dissipations.
-In the limit of weak Markovian time-independent interaction, the time evolution of an open quantum system can be expressed as\cite{Walls,Breuer}
+In this section, we extend the Lindblad master equation of a Hermitian open system to a non-Hermitian case by transforming density matrices into vectors.
+To do this, we are here interested in a general non-Hermitian open system with gain, loss and dissipation.
+In the limit of weak Markovian time-independent interaction, the time evolution of an open quantum system can be expressed by a non-Hermitian Lindblad-type master equation $(\hbar= 1)$~\cite{Walls}